Grammar: A1 - ⚙️ Verbs in Depth: ⏳ Present Simple Tense (Action Verbs) - Lesson 4: Contrasting Present Simple "be" with Present Simple Action Verbs

 B) The food delicious.

-Correct: A (Remember, adjectives often need the verb 'be'!)
+A is correct.
+(Remember: Adjectives need the verb 'be'!)

 All of these sentences are incorrect.
-Rewrite them correctly.
+Rewrite them correctly on a piece of paper.

 Example: She is works in an office. → She works in an office.